Lee Boo-jin

+She is among the richest people in South Korea.
+In December 2024, Forbes estimated her net wealth as US$2.3 billion and ranked her 13th richest in the country.

-Early life
+Early life and education

-She is the daughter of Lee Kun-hee, the late billionaire chairman of Samsung Group.
-She graduated from Daewon Foreign Language High School, a prestigious Korean high school.
+A native of Seoul, South Korea, she is the daughter of Lee Kun-hee, the late billionaire chairman of Samsung.
+She graduated from Daewon Foreign Language High School in Korea.
 She earned a bachelor's degree from Yonsei University, majoring in children's studies.

 Career

 Lee began her career at Samsung Welfare Foundation in 1995.

 In 2001, she joined Hotel Shilla, a member company of the Samsung Group, specializing in travel retail and the hospitality business.
 She has been the president and CEO of Hotel Shilla since December 2010.

-Lee formerly served as president of Corporate Strategy for Samsung Everland and an advisor for the trading department of Samsung C&T from December 2010 to December 2015, with the two companies merging to become Samsung C&T Corporation in September 2015.
+Lee was formerly president of corporate strategy for Samsung Everland and an advisor for the trading department of Samsung C&T from December 2010 to December 2015, with the two companies merging to become Samsung C&T Corporation in September 2015.

+Since 2015, she has been ranked on Forbes' lists of the World's 100 Most Powerful Women, with 82nd rank in 2023.

-She also previously served as an Independent Non-Executive Director of CITIC Limited from 2014 to 2019.
+She was an independent non-executive director of CITIC Limited from 2014 to 2019.

 As of February 2023, her net worth was estimated at US$3.3 billion.

-Since 2015, she has been ranked on Forbes' lists of the World's 100 Most Powerful Women.